Manu Ginobili, a 4-time champion with Spurs, retires at 41

 The only two with more?
 Popovich and Duncan won 157, and Popovich and Parker won 137.

+“Thanks for all you did for the game gramps,” Spurs forward Rudy Gay tweeted, poking fun at Ginobili’s age.
+Gay’s sentiment was shared by many in the NBA, and the Spurs quickly put up a page of on- and off-the-court highlights that bore the simplest of messages: “Gracias, Manu.”

-And Ginobili, even though he was often coming off the bench, has a resume of postseason production like almost no one else in NBA history.
+Ginobili, even though he was often coming off the bench, has a resume of postseason production like almost no one else.
 Only two players have more than 800 rebounds, 800 assists and 300 3-pointers in their playoff careers — Ginobili and LeBron James.

+“Thank you for what you have done for your fellow lefties and a bringing an unmatched level of creativity to the game,” Atlanta’s Kent Bazemore wrote to Ginobili in a tweet.
+“Much respect.”

 Ginobili’s final game was April 24, when the Spurs were ousted from the Western Conference playoffs by the eventual champion Golden State Warriors.
 San Antonio lost the series 4-1.